Tan Yu Yang

 - Alfred Robert Edis Prize

 - Institute of Singapore Chartered Accountants Gold Medal

 Yu Yang is living proof that when the going gets tough, the tough gets going.
 The promising young lad plans to pursue the ICAEW Chartered Accountant qualifications while serving national service.
-His goal is to join one of the Big 4 Auditing firms as a Professional Auditor with a Chartered Accountant of Singapore qualification.
+He will be reading Accounting at the Singapore Management University and aims to join one of the Big 4 Auditing firms as a Professional Auditor with a Chartered Accountant of Singapore qualification.